 An inkjet printer is a process of creating a digital image by spraying ink onto paper.
 Many devices such as a scanner, photocopier, and fax machine are along with the printer in a single box.
-An Inkjet printer technology is truly the magic of C(Cyan), M(Magenta), and Y(Yellow) colours which I will elaborate in the next Article.
 In this article, I will mainly explain the engineering behind the droplets and how the colour algorithm creates the final image.
+An Inkjet printer technology is truly the magic of C(Cyan), M(Magenta), and Y(Yellow) colours which I will elaborate in the next article.

 The backpressure of the ink sucks outside air into the nozzle.
-Immediately afterwards, the surface tension of the meniscus will play an important role by working against the backpressure, forcing the fresh ink to fill the nozzle and remove the air from it. (fig 3c).
+Immediately afterwards, the surface tension of the meniscus will play an important role by working against the backpressure, forcing the fresh ink to fill the nozzle and remove the air from it (refer fig 3c).

 Let's see what is inside the components of the printer.
-An ink tank is connected to the print head via a connection pipe you can see in (fig 4a), which is free to move along this horizontal rod (fig 4b).
+An ink tank is connected to the print head via a connection pipe you can see in (refer fig 4a), which is free to move along this horizontal rod (refer fig 4b).
 The printer also uses a belt and pulley mechanism powered by a stepper motor.
 The head moves left and right along with the movement of the belt.

 Till now we have learned which components are used in printers.
 Now I will explain how printing works.
-As shown in image 5a, the printhead can print a series of black dots by properly controlling the heating resistors.
+As shown in fig 5a, the printhead can print a series of black dots by properly controlling the heating resistors.
 The printing example is highly simplified for ease of understanding.
-The actual print head size is a fifth of this head.
-Here the print head produces 9 lines during a pass, but the actual head produces more than 1000 lines. a roller-stepper motor (figure 5b) and two supportive roller arrangements will be used for further printing and movement of paper.
+The actual print head size is a fifth of below showned print head.
+Here the print head produces 9 lines during a pass, but the actual head produces more than 1000 lines.
+A roller-stepper motor (refer fig 5b) and two supportive roller arrangements will be used for further printing and movement of paper.
 This arrangement can move the paper downward.
 Now, the printer just repeats the above process a number of times until the print finishes.

 The modern printers are equipped with clever algorithms which make this process faster.
 The optimal printing path of a printhead and precise paper roller movement is calculated even before the printing process starts.

-The printhead and paper are able to follow such a precise path because they are controlled by a stepper motor and a feedback circuit (fig 5b).
+The printhead and paper are able to follow such a precise path because they are controlled by a stepper motor and a feedback circuit (refer fig 5b).